 - Use email to elevate your video’s reach.
-Add links to your channel and your new videos to any emails you send to your subscriber database.
+Add links to your channel and your new videos in any emails you send to your subscriber database.

 - Promote everywhere!
-Regularly share links to your YouTube content on all of your social media platforms, and encourage subscribers by sharing your channel.
+Regularly share links to your YouTube content on all of your social media channels, and encourage subscribers by sharing your channel.

 - Add your videos to your website or blog.
 Embedding your videos on websites can also help your video rank higher with both YouTube and Google.